ashwinimarathe/Spotify-Song-Popularity-Prediction/README.md

 # Data
 In order to do an analysis, I needed music data with music related features, artist popularity, song_genre and, other metadata of the songs.
 Spotify's music data that it provides via its developer APIs seemed like the right place to start to create this dataset.
-More information canbe found [here](https://developer.spotify.com/documentation/web-api/)
+More information can be found [here](https://developer.spotify.com/documentation/web-api/)